 I use a variety of scroll sizes for visual interest as well as allowing different stem sizes to be accommodated.
 I have aimed to strike a balance between a sculptural aesthetic and a practical function.

-Although Tim originally trained in sculpture and printmaking, he is predominantly a landscape oil painter; his subject matter is inspired by his love of Dartmoor and the Lake District.
-His work has been influenced by British pastoral and impressionist landscape artists, and more recently by contemporary abstract landscape painters.
+Nowadays he is predominantly a landscape oil painter.
+His work has been influenced by British pastoral painters, Impressionism and more recently by contemporary abstract landscape painters.

 Nowadays he lives in Shillington, Bedfordshire.
-He is a performing jazz and folk musician and retains a role in the FPAA as their Music Coordinator.
+He is a performing musician, keen gardener and cat lover.

 Only 4 years ago Chris was doing his day job.
 The first time Chris picked up a chisel, was when he enrolled a two year wood working course, he said that it just felt right.